 That way there is no need for them to enter their credit card info every time they want to place an order.

 Cards will automatically get charged on a weekly basis or based on intervals.
 It all depends on how you want to set this up.
-Customers have the ability to pause and resume their delivery at any time.
+Customers have the ability to pause and resume their meal deliveries at any time.

 For example, let’s say one of your customers is going on vacation for a week.
 Obviously, they don’t want meals delivered while they’re away.

-However, you don’t have to worry about this at all with the platform that we developed.
+However, you don’t have to worry about this at all with the food delivery software that we developed.